suyinwb/stock-analysis/README.md

 * **Storing results in an array & reducing iterations**

-In the old code, we have nested for loops
+In the old code, we have nested for loops code structure:

 ```
 For i